YeongHyeon/ReXNet-TF2/README.md

 Official PyTorch implementation is provided as the following link.
 https://github.com/clovaai/rexnet

-* Note that, the detailed neural network architecture is different with the original paper.
+* Note that, the detailed neural network architecture is different with the original paper [1].
 * This repository only contains the shorten neural network reflecting the concept.

 ## Concept